Temporal rich club phenomenon and its formation mechanisms: Results

-Our previous section has demonstrated that economies with high $k$, which can be interpreted as having a strong reputation and influence, tend to form closer and more stable clubs.
-However, there is a concern that these economies may have a "ticket" to the club based on historical factors such as geographic location, economic status, culture, and religion.
-To address this concern, we conducted an evolutionary analysis of the TRC phenomenon from 1991 to 2011 to determine whether high $k$ can assist economies in gaining entry to the club during the evolutionary process.
-This analysis provides a clearer understanding of the N-nutrient trade over the past 30 years.
+The previous section provides a static view, while comparing evolutionary processes is necessary to explore the transition from localized TRC to TRC.
+To address this concern, we conducted an evolutionary analysis of the localized TRC coefficients from 1991 to 2011 using the four richness measures.
+Due to the crucial position of the top-ranking nodes, we use the top 20 as the scale to represent the evolution, recorded as $\mathscr{V}^{20}_{>r_{t}}$.
+Since $J(\mathscr{V}^{20}_{>GDP_{t}},\mathscr{V}^{20}_{>k})$ and $J(\mathscr{V}^{20}_{>k_{t}},\mathscr{V}^{20}_{>k})$ are similar, the comparability is enhanced.
+The evolution analysis will provide a clearer understanding of the formation process of TRC in the N-nutrient trade network.

-In Figure~\ref{Fig:TRC:comparsion:epsilon:evolution}, we observe the TRC phenomenon for different richness and starting times, using the top 20 economies as the club.
+In Fig.~\ref{Fig:TRC:comparsion:epsilon:evolution}, we observe the localized TRC phenomenon for different richness and initial years $t$, using the top 20 economies as the club.
 The maximum evolution time is set to $\Delta = 10$.
 Overall, the results of all richness show increasing TRC coefficients over time, reflecting the increasingly dense trade relationships between economies brought about by globalization.
-For the top 20 $GDP$ club in Figure~\ref{Fig:TRC:comparsion:epsilon:evolution}(a), the most stable state is formed in 2009, during the global economic crisis.
-The shock highlights the special characteristics of these economies, which may have played a role in protecting their $GDP$ during the crisis.
-The $TS$ has the lowest TRC coefficient in Figure~\ref{Fig:TRC:comparsion:epsilon:evolution}(b).
-For the top 20 economies ranked by degree $k$ in Figure~\ref{Fig:TRC:comparsion:epsilon:evolution}(c), the highest TRC coefficient is observed.
+For the top 20 $GDP_t$ club in Fig.~\ref{Fig:TRC:comparsion:epsilon:evolution}(a), the most stable state is formed in 2009, during the global economic crisis.
+The shock highlights the special characteristics of these economies, which may have played a role in protecting their GDP during the crisis.
+The $TS_t$ has the lowest TRC coefficient in Fig.~\ref{Fig:TRC:comparsion:epsilon:evolution}(b).
+For the top 20 economies ranked by degree $k_t$ in Fig.~\ref{Fig:TRC:comparsion:epsilon:evolution}(c), the highest TRC coefficient is observed.
 From 1991 to 1996, there is a significant increase in both stability and correlation.
 After that, the club maintains high stability while having a tight correlation.
-This suggests that nodes with high degree $k$ are better able to form stable structures in the network.
-While node strength $s$ is an important criterion for judging whether nodes are related to each other in a weighted network, it is not as significant in the analysis of TRC.
-In Figure~\ref{Fig:TRC:comparsion:epsilon:evolution}(d), the overall TRC coefficient for the top 20 clubs ranked by $s$ is low, with only some tight relationships observed after 2008 in the static network, and relatively poor stability over time.
+While node strength $s$ is important for judging whether nodes will be related to each other in a weighted network, it is not as significant in the analysis of TRC.
+In Fig.~\ref{Fig:TRC:comparsion:epsilon:evolution}(d), the localized TRC coefficient for the top 20 clubs ranked by $s_t$ is low, with only some tight relationships observed after 2008 in the static network, and relatively poor stability over time.